 No specific dates are set for the comprehensive examination.
 It is tailored to the individual student.
 Please note the following important information about the comprehensive examination:

 The comprehensive examination consists of two components:

-Once the comprehensive examination has been passed, the candidate should prepare a dissertation proposal using the proposal outline (.doc, 52KB)as a guide.
+Once the comprehensive examination has been passed, the candidate should prepare a dissertation proposal using the Dissertation Proposal below as a guide.
 The proposal should not exceed five pages and should be prepared in consultation with the dissertation advisor.
 The proposal is submitted to the Director of Graduate Studies.